Chart Color Schemes

 Slade Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified ten projects likely to impact the area.
-Key projects include Mackay Northern Beaches Master Plan, Slade Point Local Coastal Plan, Andergrove Priority Development Area (PDA), and Somerset Park Estate.
-The following list details those most relevant:.
+Key projects are Mackay Northern Beaches Master Plan, Slade Point Local Coastal Plan, Andergrove Priority Development Area (PDA), and Somerset Park Estate.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.